 Random Forest is an ensemble method for classification or regression.
-In this paper, we use this method for classification.
+We use this method for classification.
 The Random Forest randomly selects k features from m total features, where k < m.
 Among the k features, it calculates the node d using the best split point.
 Then, it splits the node into child nodes using the best split.
 This is repeated until l number of nodes has been reached.
 Finally, the forest is built by repeating the previous steps n number of times to create n number of trees.
 The results are obtained by the modal value of categories obtained by individual trees.